-Do this, and you’ll re-engage email subscribers in no time.
+Do this, and you’ll win back your subscribers in no time.

 The best way is to approach your welcome email as if you’re re-introducing yourself to your audience.

-This works because it allows you to re-engage email subscribers in a genuine and authentic way.
+This works because it allows you to re-engage with your email subscribers in a genuine and authentic way.

 Remember, your welcome email is the most important email that you’ll ever send.
 So, you don’t want to just send them a freebie.

 Instead, you want to give them the gift of understanding and reflect back to them their motivations, intentions and goals.